Beyond Phở: 5 Other Irresistible Vietnamese Noodle Soups

-For most people, when someone mentions Vietnamese food, pho is usually the first thing that comes to mind.
-Pho is no doubt the most well-known Vietnamese noodle soup.
-From London to New York, from Tokyo to Bangkok, pho restaurants can be found in many cities around the world.
-However, pho is not the only soup dish that Vietnamese cuisine has to offer.
+For most people, when someone mentions Vietnamese food, phở is usually the first thing that comes to mind.
+Phở is no doubt the most well-known Vietnamese noodle soup.
+From London to New York, from Tokyo to Bangkok, phở restaurants can be found in many cities around the world.
+However, this soup is not is not the only one that Vietnamese cuisine has to offer.
 There are several other traditional noodle soups that are equally enticing.
 And they’re gaining popularity!

-Here are 5 delicious noodle soups that you may find on the menu of a Vietnamese restaurant.
+Here are five delicious noodle soups that you may find on the menu of a Vietnamese restaurant.
 No need to make a special trip to Vietnam!
-One of the best places in the U.S. to try these soups is in Little Saigon - the capital of Vietnamese culture and culinary - in Southern California.
+One of the best places in the U.S. to try these soups is in Little Saigon—the capital of Vietnamese culture and culinary traditions—in Southern California.

 An ngon!
 Good eat!